bigdata4d/bigdata4d/README.md

-Bigdata4d is a framework for the analysis and manipulation of three dimensional and time varying (scientific) data.
+BigDataGrid is a framework for the analysis and manipulation of three dimensional and time varying gridded (scientific) data.